Morris (cartoonist): Lucky Luke

 In 1946, Morris created Lucky Luke for Spirou magazine, the Franco-Belgian comics magazine published by Dupuis.
 Lucky Luke is a solitary cowboy who travels across the Wild West, helping those in need and aided by his faithful horse, Jolly Jumper.
 The first adventure, "Arizona 1880", was published in L'Almanach Spirou 1947, released on 7 December 1946.

 Morris became one of the central artists of the magazine.
 He was one of the so-called La bande des quatre (Gang of Four), with Jijé, André Franquin, and Will.
 All four lived and worked for a couple of years at Jijé's studio in Waterloo, and became very good friends, stimulating each other artistically.

 In 1948, Morris, Jijé and Franquin travelled to the United States (Will was still too young and had to remain in Belgium).
 They wanted to get to know the country, see what was left of the Wild West, and meet some American comic artists.
 Morris stayed the longest of the three, for six years.
 During his six-year stay in the U.S. Morris met Jack Davis and Harvey Kurtzman, and assisted them with founding their Mad magazine at EC Comics.
 In the U.S. he also met René Goscinny, a French comic artist and writer.

 They developed a long collaboration, and Goscinny wrote all the Lucky Luke stories between 1955 and his death in 1977.
 In the 1950s, Goscinny was still fairly unknown, but he became the most successful comic writer in Europe, first with Lucky Luke and a few years later with his Asterix series.

-Morris's time in the United States were integral to his development, not only because of his collaboration with Goscinny, but because he gathered a great deal of documentation for his later work.
+Morris's time in the United States was integral to his development, not only because of his collaboration with Goscinny, but because he gathered a great deal of documentation for his later work.
 He also became familiar with the Hollywood films of the time.
 In the following years, Morris introduced many cinematic techniques in his comics, such as freeze-frames and close-ups.
 Walt Disney's style influenced him, which can be seen in the very round lines that characterize the early Lucky Luke albums.
 Many characters in his comics are also clearly based on famous American actors, such as Jack Palance, Gary Cooper, W.C.
 Fields, and William Hart.
 He also caricatured unexpected figures, such as Louis de Funès and French singer Serge Gainsbourg.

 The first 31 Lucky Luke adventures were published by Dupuis.
 In the late 1960s, Morris left Dupuis and Spirou and went to Dargaud and Pilote magazine.
 This was started by his friend and collaborator Goscinny.

 In 1983, Hanna-Barbera made a series of 52 cartoons of Lucky Luke, increasing the popularity of the series.
 52 more animated cartoons were made in the early 1990s, and three live action films followed.
 A few videogames based on the series were also made, e.g. for PlayStation and Game Boy Color.
 Lucky Luke is the best-selling European comics series ever, with more than 300 million copies sold, and published in more than thirty languages.